-Bells are one of the most visual parts of a Zumbini class, and one of the most delicious too!
-These shiny, jingly instruments are a quick favorite for many young children because of the sounds they are able to produce.
+Bells are one of the most visual parts of a Zumbini® class and one of the most delicious too!
+These shiny, jingly instruments are a quick favorite for many young children because of the sounds they can produce.
 Whether just turning over the bells carefully in their hands or shaking them as fast as possible, all children are able to make a sound!

-When using bells in Zumbini we find so many ways to manipulate these instruments.
+When using bells in Zumbini®, we find many ways to manipulate these instruments.
 We can shake slowly, quietly hearing the jingle sounds.
-Or we can shake quickly, making a much louder sound coming from the same instrument.
+Or we can shake quickly, making a much louder sound from the same instrument.
 We can shake them over our heads, with arms out to the side, behind our backs, or close to the body.
-When moving our bodies in many different ways, the children are also developing their proprioceptive and visual senses.
+Children also develop proprioceptive and visual senses when moving their bodies in many different ways.

 But why are they so delicious too?
 Why must my kid eat these things?

 Bells have two textures to explore: the shiny metal covering of the bell itself and the cloth strap that attaches the bells together.
 We know that young children learn about the world around them by mouthing items because it is the best way their brains can determine information.
 For this same reason, this instrument has so many shapes, textures, and sounds that it seems they must be eaten.
 (No worries, parents, bells are cleaned after every class as it’s expected this will happen!)

 No matter how old, all children can engage and enjoy bells!

 One of my favorite ways to use bells with very young babies is by gently placing them around their ankles.
 With each kick and flail, young babies realize they are causing an effect on the musical world around them.
 This leads to another investigation of how they can cause that sound to happen again.
 With a little more trial and error, they will realize that moving their legs in the same way, causes the same sounds to appear.